 The Church announces God’s promise in a liturgy which begins marriage, in which a man and a woman commit themselves to one another with life-long promises by which they bind themselves to each other as husband and wife.
 In this service the church prays that God will be present to bless the marriages of Christian people, and promises its love, prayer and support.

-In the Lutheran tradition, a Marriage Rite is first and foremost worship.
-It is the worship of God’s people and not the private domain of a bride and groom.
-As a congregation of the Evangelical Lutheran Church in America, our parish is bound by certain rubrics (guidelines for the conduct of worship) which have been formulated through centuries of Christian tradition and teaching.
-These rubrics are not arbitrary rules and restrictions but the teaching of the Church on the matter of true Christian worship.
+In the Lutheran tradition, the Marriage Rite is a service of worship of the church.
+It belongs to the whole Church, not just to the bride and the groom.
+Congregations of the Evangelical Lutheran Church in America are bound by certain guidelines for the conduct of worship which have been formulated through centuries of Christian tradition and teaching.
+These are not arbitrary rulings, but are a matter of the collective teaching of the Church on the matter of the true meaning of worship.

-Those who plan to be married must first contact one of the pastors to set a date and time for the wedding.
-It is unwise to finalize a date and time without first checking on the availability of the church building and one of the pastors.
-Naturally, every effort will be made to celebrate your marriage on the date you select, but unavoidable conflicts can and do occur.
-Marriages are not celebrated during Holy Week because of the solemn character of that time.
+Those who plan to be married at First Church should first contact Christine Hoffman, Wedding Coordinator/Administrative Assistant, at email@example.com or 412-471-8125.
+Before the date and time for the wedding can be confirmed and set on the church calendar, the couple is required to meet in person with one of the pastors.
+Although every effort will be made to celebrate your marriage on the date that you select, unavoidable conflicts can and do occur.
+It is wise to make sure of the availability of the pastor and of the church prior to making other arrangements.
+Marriages are not celebrated during Lent and Holy Week because of the solemn character of that time.

 Planning the Wedding

-The presiding minister at a wedding is , except in special circumstances, one of the pastors of the parish.
-The rite used must be that of the Lutheran Book of Worship.
+The presiding minister at a marriage is one of the called pastors of this congregation.
 Assisting ministers are welcome and may be either ordained or lay persons.
-Our Marriage Rite encourages family members, members of the wedding party, and others to carry out functions not reserved to the ordained clergy.
+Our marriage rite encourages family members, members of the wedding party, and others to carry out functions not reserved for ordained clergy.